tomasjurasek/tomasjurasek.github.io/_posts/2024-06-06-tracing-open-telemetry-net.md

 An application can export instrumentations by exporters.
 Many exporters implementation exist such as Console, Zipkin, OTEL.

-For example, export traces to the OTEL collector install `OpenTelemetry.Exporter.OpenTelemetryProtocol` and configure it using [OTLP Exporter Configuration](https://opentelemetry.io/docs/languages/sdk-configuration/otlp-exporter/).
+For example, export traces to the OTEL collector by `OpenTelemetry.Exporter.OpenTelemetryProtocol` and configure it using [OTLP Exporter Configuration](https://opentelemetry.io/docs/languages/sdk-configuration/otlp-exporter/).

  ```csharp
 builder.Services.AddOpenTelemetry()